PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The extraction removes 21 net lowerer lines and reduces direct registered- runner call sites from 125 to 123 without changing the runtime pass sequence.

+Three AST-identical 16-call layout/reshape/attention recovery prefixes are owned by `_run_layout_reshape_attention_recovery_prefix`.
+The helper begins with the established 19-call layout-recovery sequence and preserves the following pre-Add, reshape/attention, window partition/reverse, unary-Squeeze, and Squeeze/Reshape cleanup order.
+The registered Squeeze/Reshape runner is not given a shared state scope because raw ModelIR mutators precede it.
+Two call sites retain their immediately following affine fold, while the third retains its distinct InstanceNorm recovery; those variant successors remain outside the helper and are asserted structurally.
+The extraction removes 37 net lowerer lines and reduces direct registered-runner call sites from 123 to 121 without changing runtime invocation count or order.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter